rikterbeek/payment-php/README.md

   - disable-recurring-contract.php      : Disable a recurring contract for a shopper;
 ```
 ## Manuals
 The code examples are based on our Integration and API manual which provides rich information on how our platform works.
+Please find our manuals on support.adyen.com.

 ## Support
 If you do have any suggestions or questions regarding the code examples please send an e-mail to github@adyen.com.